Enterwell/ChangelogManager/Enterwell.CI.Changelog.DevOpsExtension/README.md

 ## Development
 In order to be able to run this code and its tests on your machine, you need to:

-1. Position yourself into the **task** directory with `cd task`.
+1. Position yourself into the **MergeChangelogTask** directory with `cd MergeChangelogTask`.
-2. Position yourself into either `taskV1` or `taskV2` depending on which version of the task you want to develop in.
+2. Position yourself into either `MergeChangelogTaskV1` or `MergeChangelogTaskV2` depending on which version of the task you want to develop in.
 2. Run `npm install` to install all the dependencies used in the project.
 3. Run `tsc` or `npx tsc` in order for Typescript to translate all the `.ts` files to the `.js` files.
 4. Run the available npm script for running [Mocha](https://mochajs.org/) tests with `npm test`.